NicholasBoss/itm111grading/README.md

 ## How to Access the Application

+Clone this repo onto the AWS instance or your local machine.

 If you are on the AWS instance, the mysql.connector library is already installed.

 If you are on a local machine, you must install the mysql.connector library: